TodePond/TodePondDotCom/sky/keynote/readme.md

 Making slides is one of the quickest and easiest parts of making a talk.
 I do it right at the end of the process.
 It's much more important to get the story and the pacing and the order right.
 Then the slides fall into place.

 I like to use zero text.
 The ideal scenario is no text at all on screen.
 The text comes from me speaking.
 Okay that isn't really true.
-I like to put big bold mantras behind me like "LET CODE FOR" and "NO MORE IDEAS" and whatnot.
+I like to put big bold mantras behind me like "LET CODE DIE" and "NO MORE IDEAS" and whatnot.
 But its not really writing: They're symbols / images.

 Never use bullet points